5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 **Explanation**: This will set `STAS` to `One` for macOS.
 This will enable Device RTC, since the conditions are met: if `STAS` is `One` enable RTC (set it to `0x0F`).
 On the other hand, changing `STAS` to `One`, will have the opposite effect on AWAC.
 Since `STAS` is *not* `Zero` the Else condition met: *"if the value in `STAS` is anything but Zero, return `Zero`* – in other words, turn AWAC off.

 ### Method 2: using `SSDT-AWAC-DISABLE` (official)
+This is the same method SSDTTime uses.
+It will disable AWAC but leaves RTC enabled for the case shown above.
+This is the code sippet:
 You can also use `SSDT-AWAC-DISABLE.aml` included in the "AcpiSamples" folder of the OpenCore Package:

 ```swift